 Learners who would like to attend tutorial lessons to improve their subject knowledge, are welcome to join lessons.
 Learners do not need to be on the compulsory list to attend.

-The same subject tutorial lessons are taught twice weekly to accommodate those learners who must attend multiple subject tutorial lessons and to avoid possible timetable clashes.
+In some subjects the same subject tutorial lessons are taught twice weekly to accommodate those learners who must attend multiple subject tutorial lessons and to avoid possible timetable clashes.